 Irrevocable Medical Trust

 An irrevocable medical trust is money set aside that becomes part of the trust that pays out to certain beneficiaries.
 This money is permanently placed in the trust and managed by somebody other than the person or their spouse.
 Often the money pays out to beneficiaries once the person passes away but it can also be paid to the original Trustor—generally not for at least five years after the trust is established.
 Trusts are complicated and creating one to qualify for Medicaid adds an additional level of complexity.
 Trusts require an estate attorney.

 You might hear of Irrevocable funeral trusts, which establish a trust for burial expenses with the funeral home named as the beneficiary.
 Many experts advise against this type of arrangement.
 There are other ways of prepaying burial expenses.

 Purchase an Annuity

-Because the spouse is a allowed a higher amount of amount of income than the person applying for Medicaid, transferring money to an annuity and having it pay to the spouse is an acceptable spend down strategy as long as it pays out before the end of the community spouse’s life expectancy.
+Because the spouse is allowed a higher amount of income than the person applying for Medicaid, transferring money to an annuity and having it pay to the spouse is an acceptable spend-down strategy as long as it pays out before the end of the community spouse’s life expectancy.
 Look for a single premium immediate annuity because the money is paid as a single lump sum with payouts beginning immediately.

 Cancel Life Insurance Policies

-Remember, you’re allowed up $1,500 in cash value of your life insurance policies.
+Remember, you’re allowed up to $1,500 in the cash value of your life insurance policies.
 Anything above that might make sense to cancel.
 When you cancel the policy or decrease the policy, the money goes back to the policyholder putting you back to the problem of having to spend down the payout.
-That’s when a trust becomes an attractive option.
+That’s when the trust becomes an attractive option.